neilbaldwin/VOLDRED/Readme.md

 #### Radial/Fader Relative Response
 This option switches between the two response modes of the Touch OSC controls.
 The default is absolute which will set the current value of the control to wherever you touch it.
 In relative mode you can click/touch anywhere on the control and the value won't change until you drag your finger/mouse.
 Just an editing preference really.

+#### Extended Radial Control
+This option turns on the invisible overlays for all of the Radial-style controls so that you can use your finger to swip up or down to change the value rather than having to rotate your finger around the Radial.
+The overlay is split into two halves: the right side gives you faster/coarser control while the left side allows you finer and more precise control.

+This also applies to the Macro Radial controls though there is only a single overlay for these as the Macro window is more of a performance feature rather than something you'd use for finer editing.

 #### Mute MIDI When Mapping
 When you're setting the control range for macro mapping, by default the control you're adding to the macro map will send out MIDI data to your Volca just as if you were using the control normally.
 Sometimes this is handy but sometimes you might want to *silently* set the macro range.
 Turn this on and when you're setting the range, the control you're mapping won't send out MIDI data.
 Note this is only while mapping is active.
 MIDI function will be resumed if either the Macro window is closed or none of the six macro controls are in mapping mode.